truflation/tsn-sdk/README.md

 - **Data Providers**: Publish and maintain data streams, taxonomies, and push primitives.
 - **Consumers**: Access and utilize stream data.
 Examples include researchers, analysts, financial institutions, and DApp developers.
 - **Node Operators**: Maintain network infrastructure and consensus.
 Note: The network is currently in a centralized phase during development.
 Decentralization is planned for future releases.
-Node operation is not handled by this repository.
+This repository does not handle node operation.

 ## Key Concepts